jgonzaga35/Flock/assumptions.md

     * The creator of the channel automatically becomes the owner.
     * Duplicates of channel names are allowed

+* channel_remove
+    * For now, this is used as a helper function.
+It will simply delete the channel from the database without ensuring whether there are users in the channel

 * message_remove
     * Removing a message leaves another message on the channel stating "This message has been removed" to indicate that a messsage has been deleted to other users.